 Dealerships spend a lot of time and effort attracting new customers.
 But some dealers may become fixated on drawing in new customers and overlook the importance of customer retention.
 Dealers who are looking to shift to a client-based culture may find it challenging, because it requires changing the culture of their store.

 Here are strategies for creating a culture geared towards growing dealership customer retention.

-Build Bridges – Most departments of the dealership run independently and have limited contact with each other.
-All too often, the employees and managers of the departments become increasingly focused on their own objectives rather than those of the entire dealership.
-But running a successful dealership is a team effort and each department should be made aware of how they can impact each other.
-Opening the lines of communication is one of the most important things you can do, and continually work on.
+Most dealership departments run independently and have limited contact with each other.
+All too often, the employees become increasingly focused on their department’s objectives rather than those of the entire dealership.
+But running a successful dealership is a team effort.
+Each department should be made aware of how they impact each other.
+Encouraging team effort is one of the most important things you can do to create a successful atmosphere.

-Look in the Mirror – Often the customer’s first impression of you and the dealership will start the moment they land on your website or read a customer review.
-When was the last time you navigated through your own website?
-Was information accurate and the content fresh?
-Were the promotions or special offers current?
-The power of a positive first impression helps build a high level of trust between you and the potential customer.
-The importance of your digital presence is critical to your success and the image of the dealership.
+A customer’s first impression of your dealership will start the moment they access your website and read other customers’ reviews.
+So, when was the last time you visited your own website?
+Is your information accurate and up to date?
+Positive first impressions build trust between you and the potential customer.
+Your digital presence is critical to your success and your dealership’s reputation.

 One of the most effective ways to retain a customer is by the relationship between them and their salesperson.
 A well-trained employee should be endorsing the dealerships products and services during the selling process, not after.
 Even if a guest chooses to do business elsewhere, they should leave with a clear understanding of what your business has to offer.
 Educate everyone on your team on the products and services you offer, so they never miss a beat.
 Your employees should be the ambassadors for your dealership.